Why Do I Weigh More After Drinking Water? How Your Body Regulates Hydration

 Leading Obesity Expert at the University of Sydney and founder of Interval Weight Loss.

-What Happens When You Drink Water
+What Happens When You Drink Water?

-Digestion and Gut Content
+Digestion and gut content

 When you drink water, it moves through your digestive system, sometimes mixing with food and chyme in the stomach and intestines.
 This adds temporary mass in your gut, which can slightly increase your weight.
 It’s completely normal, and your body will excrete or absorb the water naturally over a few hours.

-Hormones and Fluid Balance
+Hormones and fluid balance

 Your body uses hormones to manage water balance.
 Vasopressin, also called antidiuretic hormone, controls how much water your kidneys retain or release.
 Drinking water can temporarily trigger adjustments in these hormones, which may show up as small, short-term increases on the scale.
 This process is perfectly natural and part of your body keeping fluid levels stable.

-Exercise and Water Weight
+Exercise and water weight

-If you’ve been exercising, your muscles can retain water during repair and recovery, and drinking water adds to that temporary “weight gain.”
+If you’ve been exercising, your muscles can retain water during repair and recovery, and drinking water adds to that temporary ‘weight gain.’
 Fluid shifts caused by exercise and hydration can make the scale fluctuate, but this is usually a positive sign that your body is adapting and recovering efficiently.

 Things to Know About Water Weight

-Tricks to Manage Water Weight
+Tips to Manage Water Weight

 How Drinking Water Can Support Weight Loss